Finders Explained – Be Careful

 Negotiation Often Requires Registration

-Consideration of the finder’s involvement is a pivotal aspect along the registration continuum.
+Consideration of the finder’s involvement is pivotal along the registration continuum.
 The SEC has frequently cited the finder’s role in negotiating investment terms as a basis for requiring registration.
 To illustrate, a clear instance where registration isn’t necessary is when the finder simply provides a list of potential investors to the issuer without further involvement.
-In such cases, compensation can be offered, and registration isn’t mandated.
+In such cases, compensation can be offered depending on the specific facts, and registration isn’t mandated.

 SEC No-Action Letters

-The SEC has issued a number of no-action letters addressing this question, and unfortunately, they have not been consistent.
-In a series of no-action letters, the SEC has confirmed that a person who merely makes an introduction, without more, is not required to register and in some instances, has permitted the finder to obtain compensation based on the amount of money invested.
-On the other hand, the SEC has also stated that other finders, who are making introductions, would require registration.
-Additionally, while SEC No-Action letters can sometimes be used as guidance as to how the SEC will react to a similar set of facts, SEC No-Action letters surrounding finders are getting old, and the view of finders may change in the very near future.
+The SEC has issued several no-action letters addressing this question, and unfortunately, they have not been consistent.
+In a series of no-action letters, the SEC has confirmed that a person who merely makes an introduction without more is not required to register and, in some instances, has permitted the finder to obtain compensation based on the amount of money invested.
+On the other hand, the SEC has also stated that other finders who are making introductions would require registration.
+Additionally, while SEC No-Action letters can sometimes be used as guidance as to how the SEC will react to a similar set of facts, SEC No-Action letters surrounding finders are getting old, and the view of finders may change very shortly.

 The reason for the inconsistency is the fact that the determination of whether the finder is required to register is factually driven.
 The answer turns on what the finder does, whether he discusses the investment with the investor, attends meetings, delivers offering material, or engages in other conduct which would lead one to conclude that he was “inducing” the sale or “effecting” the transaction.